 Downtown Cultural Trolley Tours

-Ultimate Art & Cultural Tours conducts LocalMotion Trolley Tours in downtown Scottsdale once a month.
+Ultimate Art & Cultural Tours conducts LocalMotion Trolley Tours in downtown Scottsdale on the second Saturday of every month.

 Attendees meet at the Old Adobe Mission where they are treated to a talk on the history of the mission by a mission docent before they board the trolley.
 They board the trolley and are provided with a 1 hour guided driving tour of the Arts District, Hotel Valley Ho, and introduced to SouthBridge and the Waterfront areas.
 The tour concludes at approximately 12:00 p.m.
 Reservations are necessary as seating is limited.
 Reservations and information on exact dates can be made by calling (480) 634-6850

 The historic Old Adobe Mission is opening its doors for trolley tour participants to gather prior to the start of the trolley tours of downtown Scottsdale.